malcommac/SwiftDate/README.md

 ![SwiftDate](https://raw.githubusercontent.com/malcommac/SwiftDate/master/logo.png)

-### the best way to play with Dates in iOS/Mac/WatchOS/tvOS

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 Welcome to SwiftDate 2, the second major release of our Date Management Library for Apple's platforms: the goal of this project is to allow developers to manage easily dates operation and timezones conversions in Swift.